realpython/python-guide/docs/writing/gotchas.rst

 .. _Git: https://git-scm.com/
 .. _Mercurial: https://www.mercurial-scm.org/

-At the minimum your ignore files should looks like this.
+At the minimum your ignore files should look like this.

 ::